SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity displays service availability at the level of individual devices and across all devices.

-Click the Service Monitoring tab in the details of a particular device to check the service monitoring of this specific device.
+Click the Service monitoring tab in the details of a particular device to check the service monitoring of this specific device.

-Click Service Monitoring in the navigator to display the overall service across all devices.
+Click Service monitoring in the navigator to display the overall service across all devices.

 <!--On that page, you will also see a histogram of how many devices had what service availability in the past month (see the above screenshot).
-Ist das so??
+Still true??
 -->

 While a machine is offline, Cumulocity assumes by default